mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 =>
 ~~~~~~~~

-Here I did not install the library **nlp_lib.hy** using Python setuptools (which I don't cover in this book, you can [read the documentation](https://setuptools.readthedocs.io)) as a librry on the system.
+Here I did not install the library **nlp_lib.hy** using Python setuptools (which I don't cover in this book, you can [read the documentation](https://setuptools.readthedocs.io)) as a library on the system.
 I rely on relative paths between the library directory and the application code that uses the library.

 On line 6 I am inserting the library directory into the Python system load path so the import statement on line 8 can find the **nlp-lib** library and on line 13 can find the **coref-nlp-lib** library.

 ## Using Closures

-Function definitions can capture values defined outside of a function and even change the captured value as seen in this example:
+Function definitions can capture values defined outside of a function and even change the captured value as seen in this example (file **closure_example.hy** in the directory **hy-lisp-python/misc**):

 {lang="hylang",linenos=on}
 ~~~~~~~~